‘Big travel survey’ launches in Leicestershire

 Residents’ comments will help shape the council’s new strategy focusing on enabling travel choices, such as driving, walking, cycling and using public transport, while supporting economic growth.

-Complete the survey online.
+Have your say and complete the survey online.

 Leicestershire Matters